VincentGaoHJ/Terraform-AWS/README.md

 - Access key ID & Secret Access Key of that account
 - An AWS IAM role with S3 permissions
+- Need to install `Keybase` in our local
 ---

 ## 3. Folder Structure